+If your friend has a child with an eating disorder, it can help for you to know the dos and dont’s of helping them cope.
 We are writing this article in hopes that it will be discovered by and shared with the many extended family members and close family friends who want to support their friend who has a child that has been diagnosed with an eating disorder.

 Eating disorders are complex, and combine genetic, social, environmental and many other factors.
 Please don’t immediately assume that there is something wrong with the way I’ve parented.
 It’s natural for you – especially if you are also a parent – to seek the reason behind my child’s eating disorder in order to feel as if you can avoid the same fate, but eating disorders are much larger than parents.

-I’m freaking out
+Do understand I’m freaking out

 There’s a lot of stigma associated with having a child who has a mental illness.
 I am walking around constantly worried about not only having a sick kid but wondering whom I can trust with this information.
 Who will understand?
 Who won’t judge me?
 Who will help?
 And even though I just told you that it’s not my fault, I’m a parent, and I’m pretty much feeling guilty every single minute.
 What could I have done?
 What should I have done?
 What did I do wrong?

-It would mean a lot if you learned something about eating disorders before talking about them with me
+Do learn about eating disorders before talking about them with me

 I’m not just talking about a vague memory of knowing someone who had an eating disorder who you knew.
 And I really don’t want to hear about your college roommate who was hospitalized and ultimately died young.
 I’d love it if you learned about the latest research on eating disorders.
 I’d be thrilled if you knew about some of the treatments we’re working through, how we’re approaching food and body image, and how we’re working on this as a family.